gaultier/blog/optimization-tales-cockroachdb-part5-uuid.md

 There's one big caveat though: if any other column in the `INSERT` has a unique constraint, the cross-region check must happen, and this trick buys us nothing.

+And finally, if for some reason the application logic and queries cannot be easily modified, CockroachDB offers a setting to turn off unique checks, to achieve the same.
+But I would not recommend doing that.

 ## Conclusion